tikal86/tikal86.github.io/_posts/2021-01-07-failed-webpack-configuration.md

 Unfortunately there is still an error when run:

 {% highlight javascript %}
 [webpack-cli] Error: Compiling RuleSet failed: Query arguments on 'loader' has been removed in favor of the 'options' property (at ruleSet[1].rules[3].loader: elm-webpack?verbose=true&warn=true)
 {% endhighlight %}

 Apparently the loader options should be in a separate object:

-{% highlight markdown %}
+{% highlight javascript %}
     {
         test:    /\.elm$/,
         exclude: [/elm-stuff/, /node_modules/],